-Other factors can be the age of the animal, protein intake, stress, is it grass fed and even how it the meat is slaughtered.
+Other factors can be the animal’s age, protein intake, stress, whether it is grass-fed, and even how the meat is slaughtered.

 All these parts play a big role in how tender meat is or how tender you can make it.

 The chemical reaction will stop, or make it harder, for proteins in the meat to stay together.
-This means that if they don’t bond the meat stay tender during cooking.
+This means that if they don’t bond the meat stays tender during cooking.